Plans to accelerate vaccinations spelt out

-The Department of Health is today publishing a detailed update on Northern Ireland’s Covid-19 vaccination programme.
+THE Department of Health has published a detailed update on Northern Ireland’s Covid-19 vaccination programme.

 Plans include offering everyone over 65 a vaccine by the end of next month – i.e. within the next five weeks.